youtify/youtify/README.md

 Code Style
 ----------

-Filenames are always lowercase with no spaces or underscores.
+Filenames are PascalCased and match the class name.
 Example:

-    contextmenu.js
+    ContextMenu.js

 Namespaces are always PascalCased.
 Example: